Sensirion/arduino-i2c-svm4x/README.md

-# Sensirion I2C SVM41 Arduino Library
+# Sensirion I2C SVM4x Arduino Library

-This is the Sensirion SVM41 library for Arduino using the modules I2C interface.
+This is the Sensirion SVM4x library for Arduino using the modules I2C interface.

 [<center><img src="images/SVM4x.png" width="500px"></center>](https://www.sensirion.com/my-sgp-ek/)

-Click [here](https://www.sensirion.com/my-sgp-ek/) to learn more about the SGP41 sensor and the SVM41 Evaluation Kit Board.
+Click [here](https://www.sensirion.com/my-sgp-ek/) to learn more about the SVM4x Evaluation Kit Board.
+The SVM4x evaluation kit covers evaluation of the SGP40 and SGP41 sensors.

 # Installation